 Prostate Cancer Treatment

 Prostate cancer treatment options depend on the stage and severity of the cancer.
 For early-stage prostate cancer, treatments such as active surveillance, surgery, or radiation therapy may be recommended.
-However, for advanced stages, there are new breakthrough treatments that are changing the game for patients.
+For advanced stages, there are new breakthrough treatments that are changing the game and providing hope for patients.